plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 ## Tip 4: Use a fake data generator like faker

 Using a fake data generator like [faker](https://www.npmjs.com/package/faker) ensures that your app is flexible.
 It guarantees your app has the same output each time it is run with the same input.
 This is in contrast to using a single test account for each test run that has a bunch of state sitting around, making your tests inconsistent.
-For example, in Ropig we use faker like this to create a random user for each test run:
+For example, you can use faker like this to create a random user for each test run:

 ```javascript
 import faker from 'faker'